Kazedaa/Daily-DDPM-Anime/README.md

 ## Denoising Diffusion Probabilistic Model (DDPM)

 DDPMs are generative models that use a diffusion process to generate high-quality images.
 The process involves gradually adding noise to training data and then learning to reverse this process to create new data samples.
+The model was trained on several Anime face images from the [Dataset: Anime Face Dataset](https://www.kaggle.com/datasets/splcher/animefacedataset).

-Our model is built using PyTorch and follows the standard DDPM architecture:
+The model is built using PyTorch and follows the standard DDPM architecture:

 1. **Forward Diffusion Process:** Adds Gaussian noise to the images over a series of timesteps.
 2. **Reverse Diffusion Process:** Trains a neural network to denoise the images, step by step, to generate new samples.